emissary-ingress/emissary/charts/emissary-ingress/CONTRIBUTING.md

-# Contributing to the Ambassador Helm Chart
+# Contributing to the Emissary Ingress Helm Chart

-This Helm chart is used to install The Ambassador Edge Stack (AES) and is maintained by Datawire.
+This Helm chart is used to install The Emissary Ingress.

 ## Developing

 All work on the helm chart should be done in a separate branch off `master` and contributed with a Pull Request targeting `master`.

 **Note**: All updates to the chart require you update the `version` in `Chart.yaml`.

 ## Testing

 The `ci/` directory contains scripts that will be run on PRs to `master`.

-- `ci/run_tests.sh` will run the tests of the chart.
+- `make chart-test` run from this directory will run the chart tests.

 ## Releasing

-Releasing a new chart is done by pushing a tag to `master`.
-Travis will then run the tests and push the chart to `https://getambassador.io/helm`.
+TODO